genn-team/genn/userproject/HHVclampGA_project/README.txt

 for Linux, Mac and other UNIX users.

-This will simulate 12 Hodgkin-Huxley neurons on the GPU which will for 200000ms ms be matched to a Hodgkin-Huxley neuron.
+This will simulate 5000 Hodgkin-Huxley neurons on the GPU which will, for 1000 ms, be matched to a Hodgkin-Huxley neuron.
 The output files will be written into a directory of the name test1_output, which will be created if it does not yet exist.

-Another example of an invocation would be:
+Another example of an invocation that records timing information for the the simulation and runs it for 10000 ms would be:

-generate_run.exe --cpu-only --timing --protocol
+generate_run.exe --timing --total-time 10000

 for Windows users, or:

-./generate_run 0 -1 12 200000 test1 FTYPE=DOUBLE CPU_ONLY=1
+./generate_run --timing --total-time 10000

 for Linux, Mac and other UNIX users.